 Employee costs include costs for training our staff to ensure that they are well prepared for any event that they may be required to attend, and are skilled to the appropriate level to help you at a variety of different types of incident.

 As well as responding to fires, our Firefighters are needed in situations involving road traffic collisions, flood response, specialist rescue, hazardous substance incidents, home fire risk checks and fire safety enforcement.
 Each requires highly qualified, experienced and expert staff, ready to respond to an emergency 24 hours a day.

 Buckinghamshire & Milton Keynes Fire Authority will continue the close scrutiny and challenge of revenue growth and savings proposals as well as all capital projects.
-Funding for initiatives in the capital programme comes from a mixture of Government grants and contributions from revenue.
-The Fire Authority currently has no plans to borrow any additional money.
+Funding for initiatives in the capital programme comes from a mixture of specific Government grants and contributions from revenue.
+The Authority currently has no plans to borrow any additional money.

 We continue to strive to make Buckinghamshire and Milton Keynes the safest areas in England in which to live, work and travel, but also to achieve this at the lowest cost to those we serve.